The characteristics of the meandering effect in a stratified wake: Results

 \subsection{Visualization}

 We first visualize the meandering of a stratified turbulent wake in the instantaneous flow fields.
-Figures \ref{fig:results-instant-1} and \ref{fig:results-instant-2} are both from the case R20F02, and they show typical vortical structures in the NEQ regime and in the Q2D regime respectively.
-In the NEQ regime, asymmetric structures with vertical vorticity $\omega_z$ of opposite signs are densely packed along the centreline, and shed downstream.
+Figures \ref{fig:results-instant-1} and \ref{fig:results-instant-2} are the normalized instantaneous vertical vorticity $\omega_z D/U_B$ in the horizontal $x-y$ plane at the wake vertical center, with $Nt=45.6$ and $Nt=400.3$.
+They are both from the case R20F02, and they show typical vortical structures in the NEQ regime and in the Q2D regime respectively.
+In the NEQ regime as shown in figure \ref{fig:results-instant-1} (a), asymmetric structures with vertical vorticity $\omega_z$ of opposite signs are densely packed along the centerline, and shed downstream.
 The turbulent flow in the wake core is composed of fine turbulent eddies of multiple scales.
-We pick two locations where we observe strong meandering behaviour along the $y$ direction, and show the corresponding instantaneous streamwise velocity $u/U_B$ in the $y-z$ planes.
+In figure \ref{fig:results-instant-1} (b,c), We pick two $x/D$ locations where we observe strong meandering behavior along the $y$ direction, and show the corresponding instantaneous streamwise velocity $u/U_B$ in the $y-z$ planes.
 At both locations, the wake core is more stretched in the horizontal direction than in the vertical direction because of the stratification.
-Also, the meandering behaviour is stronger in the horizontal direction.
-In the Q2D regime, the vortical structures are larger in the horizontal direction and they are more isolated from each other due to the pairing and merging of the wake cores \citep{spedding2002streamwise,basak2006dynamics}.
-Fine-scale structures are less visible in the turbulent flow compared to the NEQ regime, and there are no internal gravity waves.
-In the meantime, the horizontal meandering grows larger with the horizontal length scale, while the vertical meandering is still relatively minimal.
+Also, the meandering behavior is stronger in the horizontal direction as the wake center is observed to be more deviated from the mean wake center.
+In the Q2D regime in figure \ref{fig:results-instant-2} (a), the vortical structures are larger in the horizontal direction and they are more isolated from each other due to the pairing and merging of the wake cores \cite{spedding2002streamwise,basak2006dynamics}.
+Fine-scale structures are less visible in the turbulent flow compared to the NEQ regime in figure \ref{fig:results-instant-1} (a), and there are no internal gravity waves as in figure \ref{fig:results-instant-1} (b,c).
+In the meantime, the horizontal meandering grows larger with the growth of the wake width, while the vertical meandering is still relatively minimal as shown in figure \ref{fig:results-instant-2} (b,c).